-We open for Express Browsing on December 1, following local and state health guidelines.
+We reopen for Express Browsing on January 5, following local and state health guidelines.
 Please note that the situation will evolve, and that we will update you as needed.

 See below for answers to your most pressing questions!

 We’re opening for limited, 30-minute browsing sessions during which you can select items to check out.

 You can browse during our lobby days on Tuesday and Thursday from 10-1 & 2-6, and Saturday from 10-1 & 2-5.

 Like everything, it’s a little different these days.
 You’ll enter the library on the south side of the building (just past the Ezra Cornell mural).
 You’ll be able to browse all of the stacks throughout the library, select items to check out, and then head to the circulation desk.
 You’ll exit the building through the door facing Green Street.

 A mask covering both your nose and your mouth is required at all times.
 We ask that you practice social distancing and use hand sanitizer before touching any items.

 What else can I do on browsing days?

 Our hold pickup, internet, and copy/fax/print services will be available, as will reference (in the adult, teen, and kids’ areas), and test proctoring (by appointment).